FrankLef/cookiecutter-proj/{{cookiecutter.__project_slug}}/README.md

 This is the main *readme* of the {{cookiecutter.project_name}} project.

-The sections below cover the `jobrun` command to run the project modules as a pipeline in a very simple and straightforward way.
+The sections below cover the `scriptrun` command to run the project modules as a pipeline in a very simple and straightforward way.

 ## Jobrun